-Sterling counsels large financial services clients through heavily regulated financial services and consumer finance sectors.
-He earned his stripes by being a compass for clients coming out of the 2008 financial crisis and while serving as Vice President, Counsel and Chief Compliance Officer to Advance American Cash Advance Centers, Inc., the largest provider of non-bank cash advance services in the United States.
+Sterling counsels financial services clients through heavily regulated financial services and consumer finance sectors.
+He earned his stripes by being a compass for clients coming out of the 2008 financial crisis and while serving as Vice President, Counsel, and Chief Compliance Officer to Advance American Cash Advance Centers, Inc., the largest provider of non-bank cash advance services in the United States.

 As a member of the Financial Services Litigation Team, Sterling represents domestic banks and servicers in commercial loan workout and foreclosure work as well as consumer finance litigation.

 Sterling serves as the leader of the Firm’s Consumer Financial Services Team, as a member of the Firm’s Diversity Committee and the Firm’s Budgeting Committee.
 He is listed in the “Legal Elite of the Upstate” and Best Lawyers for Consumer Law.